rimram31/dz_smarthome/README.md

 Very first version of this skill.

-This skill is inspired from madgeni skill [madgeni alexa domo skill](https://github.com/madgeni/alexa_domo) and also keep some code skeleton from [Home Assistant Alexa code](https://github.com/home-assistant/home-assistant)
+This skill is inspired from madgeni skill [madgeni alexa domo skill](https://github.com/madgeni/alexa_domo) and also get some code skeleton from [Home Assistant Alexa code](https://github.com/home-assistant/home-assistant)

 Only devices in plan will be declared to Alexa, you can set a frendly Alexa name using Alexa_name = ... in the device description field.